The Beginner’s Guide to Buying Your First Home: Everything You Need to Know

 Condo Fees

-For those purchasing a condo, condo fees are a monthly expense that need to be considered.
-Look into the condo fees associated with your desired condo building before making your condo purchase to ensure you can afford these costs on a regular basis.
+If purchasing a condo, you’ll need to factor in condo fees as a monthly expense.
+Look into the condo fees associated with your desired condo building before making your condo purchase to ensure you can afford these costs regularly.

-Before you start shopping around for your first home, it’s a good idea to get pre-approved for a mortgage.
+Before you start house hunting, it’s a good idea to get pre-approved for a mortgage.
 That way you don’t get your hopes up for a house that you simply can’t afford.

-If you’re looking to build a home, you’ll need pre-approval before you start the home building process.
-Real estate agents may also require you to be pre-approved for a mortgage before they will spend time showing you houses.
+If you’re looking to build a home, you’ll need pre-approval before you start the home-building process.
+A real estate agent may also require you to be pre-approved for a mortgage before they will spend time showing you houses.

-Lenders will look at factors like your current debt and income in order to decide how much they will give you to purchase your home.
+Lenders will look at factors like your current debt and combined household income to decide the mortgage amount and the mortgage rate they are prepared to offer you.

 Making a Down Payment

-Saving up for a down payment can be a real challenge for first-time homebuyers, especially when you realize you need to save for a wide range of other costs as well.
+Saving up for a down payment can be a real challenge for a first-time home buyer, especially when you realize you also need to save for a wide range of other costs.

-Fortunately, you have a few options when it comes to making a down payment.
-Contrary to popular belief, you do not need to save for a 20% down payment in order to buy a home.
+Fortunately, you have a few options for making a down payment.
+Contrary to popular belief, you do not need to save for a minimum down payment of 20% to buy a home.
 In fact, most people don’t!
-Although there are benefits to putting down a larger down payment, such as reduced interest costs and lower monthly payments, you can purchase a house with a down payment as low as 5% of the purchase price.
+Although there are benefits to putting down a larger down payment, such as reduced interest rates and lower monthly mortgage payments, you can purchase a house with a down payment as low as 5% of the purchase price.

 Benefits for First-Time Home Buyers

 If you’re getting a bit worried about all of the costs associated with buying your first home, there is light at the end of the tunnel.
-First-time homebuyers in Canada are fortunate to have a number of tax credits and other incentives that can make home-buying more affordable.
-Here are some benefits that you should know about before buying your first home in Canada:
+First-time homebuyers in Canada are fortunate to have several first-time home buyer programs in Calgary that can make home-buying more affordable.
+Here are several incentive programs that you should know about before buying your first home in Canada:

 Buying vs. Building a Home

-Finally, before you start the home buying process, you need to decide whether you want to buy a home or build a home.
+Finally, before you start the home-buying process, you need to decide whether you want to buy a home or build a home.
 For many first-time buyers, building a home is a dream that seems out of reach.
-At Shane Home, we’re here to help you make that dream a reality.
+At Shane Homes, we’re here to help you make that dream a reality.

 With our new Build and Price tool, you can design the home of your dreams and find out exactly how much your dream home will cost.